Historical Records

 Historical Records was an American independent record label, set up in 1965 by Arnold S. Caplin.

 Historical Records re-issued rare blues, gospel, jazz and country recordings of the 1920s.
+It played an important role in the 1960s folk and blues revival by making scarce pre-war 78 rpm recordings available on LP.

+The label issued thematic compilations that gathered rare sides by major and lesser-known pre-war artists, often with informative notes by Caplin himself.
+The label tended to produce thematic groupings of rare 78s rather than concentrating on single-artist compilations.